Nazi persecution of the Catholic Church in Germany: Suppression of the Catholic press

 The flourishing Catholic press of Germany faced censorship.
 Finally in March 1941 Goebbels banned all Church media, on the pretext of a "paper shortage".
 In 1933, the Nazis established a Reich Chamber of Authorship and Reich Press Chamber under the Reich Cultural Chamber of the Ministry for Propaganda.
 Dissident writers were terrorised.
 The June–July 1934 Night of the Long Knives purge was the culmination of this campaign.
-Fritz Gerlich, the editor of Munich's Catholic weekly, Der Gerade Weg, was killed in the purge for his strident criticism of the Nazi movement.
+Fritz Gerlich, the editor of Munich's Catholic weekly, ', was killed in the purge for his strident criticism of the Nazi movement.
 Writer and theologian Dietrich von Hildebrand was forced to flee Germany.
 The poet Ernst Wiechert protested the government's attitudes to the arts, calling them "spiritual murder".
 He was arrested and taken to Dachau Concentration Camp.

-Hundreds of arrests and closure of Catholic presses followed the issuing of Pope Pius XI's Mit brennender Sorge anti-Nazi encyclical.
-Nikolaus Gross, a Christian Trade Unionist, and director of the West German Workers' Newspaper Westdeutschen Arbeiterzeitung, was declared a martyr and beatified by Pope John Paul II in 2001.
+Hundreds of arrests and closure of Catholic presses followed the issuing of Pope Pius XI's ' anti-Nazi encyclical.
+Nikolaus Gross, a Christian Trade Unionist, and director of the West German Workers' Newspaper ', was declared a martyr and beatified by Pope John Paul II in 2001.
 Declared an enemy of the state in 1938, his newspaper was shut down.
 He was arrested in the July Plot round up, and executed on 23 January 1945.